February 5, 2026

 Separate from commission, TikTok charges a transaction fee for processing payments.
 This typically includes a percentage of the sale plus a small flat fee per order.
 It applies to every transaction, regardless of product category.

 Many sellers only account for the commission and forget the transaction fee entirely.
-That oversight adds up fast.
+That oversight adds up fast—especially at scale.

 Refund and return administration costs